dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Orientation, City, PostalCode, PostalCode])`.

 Now let's download our dataset; for simplicity, the data was already split into an 80-20 train-valid and a `100,000` test set.
-Also, the dataset is pickled for simplicity (using a Python `list`).
+Also note that the dataset was pickled for simplicity (using a Python `list`).
 Here is the code to download it.

 ```python
 def download_data(saving_dir, data_type):